rhinocodelab/idms-v3/scripts/README.md

 **What it does:**
 - ✅ Preserves admin user (username: 'admin')
 - ❌ Deletes all non-admin users
+- ❌ Deletes all Auto Ingestion workflows, queue, and logs
 - ❌ Deletes all AI document classifications
 - ❌ Deletes all GhostLayer documents
 - ❌ Deletes all processing logs